glider4/NOAA_GHCND/README.md

 - Postgres import of full dataset (roughly 25gb after `.csv` conversion)
 - Optimized queries for entire country yearly averages
 - Exported GSN-station-only data to `.csv`
-- Ingested GSN-station-only data into Apache Spark
+- Ingested GSN-station-only data into Apache Spark as Dataframe
+- Ingested GSN-station-only data back into PostgreSQL as a separate entity
+- Compared query execution times running on Spark SQL vs. PostgreSQL

 Need to add to this ReadMe:
 - Intro to NOAA, the data, limitations, etc